 Total Control of the Epidemic

-The Total Control of the Epidemic (TCE) Communities Forward Program is a 5-yearprogram implemented under Humana People to People South Africa’s TCE model in 3 districts of the Eastern Cape and Mpumalanga provinces.
-The program began in 2014 and seeks to help community members know their HIV status through counselling and testing for HIV and subsequent treatment for those who are HIV positive.
+The Total Control of the Epidemic (TCE) Communities Forward Program is a 5-year program implemented under Humana People to People South Africa’s TCE model in the Eastern Cape, Limpopo, Gauteng, KwaZulu-Natal, and Mpumalanga provinces.
+The program began in 2014 and seeks to help community members know their HIV status through counseling and testing for HIV and subsequent treatment for those who are HIV positive.

-In 2015, 35 community members were identified and trained to work as "Passionates," volunteers who educate the community, and are now working with the poor to fight against HIV/AIDS and TB.
-Over the last year, nearly 53,000 people were tested for HIV/AIDS and over 32,000 for TB.
+In 2016, 35 community members were identified and trained to work as "Passionates," volunteers who educate the community, and are now working with the poor to fight against HIV/AIDS and TB.
+Over the last year, over 190,000 people were tested for HIV/AIDS and nearly 190,000 for TB.

 In 2007 with support from Planet Aid, the HOPE South Africa project established its first community centers where trained volunteers implement HIV prevention, treatment, and care programs, and work with local clinics and hospitals.
 The project plays a critical role in increasing access to HIV/AIDS/TB services.
 Peer educators and trained activists are involved in awareness campaigns in schools, social gatherings, and women’s clubs.
 In addition, HOPE projects encourage mothers to participate in antenatal care.

-The HOPE project is currently being implemented in the 3 districts of Zululand, Mopani, and Ehlanzeni and reaches out to over 150,000 South Africans annually.
-In 2015, Hope Outreach Officers counseled over 38,000 people on HIV/AIDS and mobilized nearly 11,000 people for testing.
-The program also reached over 6,000 additional people through activities such as sports and youth campaigns, and there are currently over 2,000 children and youth participating in HOPE activities.
+The HOPE project is currently being implemented in the four districts of Zululand, Mopani, Ehlanzeni, and Mogale City and reaches out to over 150,000 South Africans annually.
+In 2016, Hope Outreach Officers counseled over 53,000 people on HIV/AIDS and distributed approximately 982,000 condoms.
+Additonally, there are currently over 12,000 children and youth participating in HOPE activities.

 The Child Aid South Africa program was established in 1998 and employs a community-centered approach to support children in all areas of development, including HIV/AIDS/TB prevention, education, hygiene, water and sanitation, nutrition, and income generation.
-Currently, Child Aid projects exist in Doornkop, Tubatse, Bakenberg.
-More than 15,000 families are currently participating in this project.
+Currently, Child Aid projects exist in Doornkop, Tubatse, Bakenberg, and Zululand.
+More than 24,000 families are currently participating in this project.

-In 2015, Child Aid South Africa reached over 28,000 people with information about health and hygiene and successfully established 400 backyard gardens for community members to grow their own vegetables for both consumption and supplementary income.
+In 2016, Child Aid South Africa reached over 36,000 people with information about health and hygiene and successfully established nearly 400 backyard gardens for community members to grow their own vegetables for both consumption and supplementary income.

 Preschools of the Future